gpardo93/Constructor-Hangman/README.md

 # Constructor-Hangman

 Created a hangman game ran through Node.js using JavaScript constructors.
+This particular game has you guessing the correct designer label.

 ## Getting Started
     * Clone repo.